-This is the fifth edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+This is the fifth edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos.
+Then, I give them a few ideas on how to approach Lightroom editing in the most efficient way.

 For today’s demonstration, I selected the photo by Andrew Woodward.
 He took it at a sunset in the city of York (England).

 Originally, Andy sent me 3 bracketed shots (-2EV, 0EV, 2EV) and the idea was to process them in Lightroom as HDR.
 But, when I discovered that Andy shoots with Sony a6000, and I knew that a6000’s sensor has an outstanding dynamic range, I decided to challenge myself.
 I wanted to see if it was possible to edit this image as the single RAW file and to recover the details in the very dark areas of underexposed capture.

 The first step was to improve the composition.
 I adjusted the vertical perspective and rotated the canvas a bit to straighten the horizon.

 Then, I used the Crop Overlay tool to change the aspect ratio from 3×2 to 4×3.
 I wanted to minimize the effect of the structure in the composition.

 If you are not sure what is Lightroom Rapid Editing, please check my detailed tutorial “Lightroom Rapid Editing“.